grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

   connection

-* clients that wish to ask a server to authenticate for a new domain not covered by the initial connection certificate
+* clients that wish to ask a server to authenticate for a new domain not covered by the certificate included in the initial handshake

-This document intends to replace much of the functionality of renegotiation in previous versions of TLS.
-It has the advantages over renegotiation of only requiring one round trip and maintaining the same application keys during a connection.
+This document intends to replace the use of renegotiation for changing the authentication of peers.
+It has an advantage over renegotiation in that it only takes at most one round trip and it does not include an additional key exchange.

-This document describes four new post handshake authentication flows: client-triggered server authentication, spontaneous server authentication, server-triggered client authentication, and spontaneous client authentication.
-It also defines two new handshake extensions and several additional post-handshake messages, which mirror some of the messages in the TLS 1.3 handshake.
+This document describes spontaneous and solicited modes for both client and server authentication.
+Support for each of these modes is negotiated using a new `post_handshake_auth` extension.
+New handshake messages are defined for use after completion of the initial handshake, these mirror the authentication messages that are used in the TLS 1.3 handshake.

-## Post-Handshake Authentication TLS Extension
+# Post-Handshake Authentication TLS Extension

-We define a new `post_handshake_auth` TLS extension to advertise support for post-handshake authentication.
+The `post_handshake_auth` TLS extension advertises support for post-handshake authentication.

 ~~~
     enum {